Olical/oli.me.uk/_posts/2012-02-25-getting-started-with-less.md

 # Download and install n
 sudo npm install n -g

-# Update to the latest version of node
+# Update to the latest version of node at any time
 # May take some time but so easy
+# You should not have to if you have just installed
 sudo n latest

 # You can even change to specific versions